 That is deliberately less flashy than many health technology messages.
 It is also more appropriate for a product used in rehabilitation.

-What buyers should ask during a demo
+What service leads should ask during a demo

 It is also reasonable to ask about unsuitable patients.
 A credible supplier should be able to explain limits.
 Not every stroke survivor will be appropriate for headset-based therapy, and suitability may change over time.
 Clear exclusion and caution criteria are a sign of maturity, not weakness.